raphCode/master-thesis-muzero/related_work.typ

 wide tensor.~@effzero

 Compare this to the default muzero impl:
-Gradients for the dnet come come only from the pnet via backpropagation.
+The dnet receives training information only from the single scalar loss rew and any gradients that flow through the pnet from the val and pol losses.
-This means that the training of two whole neural networks is driven by only two scalar losses (rew and val).
+In fact, the training of all neural nets is driven only by two scalar losses and the low-dimensional pol loss.
 Additionally, it is not even guaranteed that the dnet and the rnet agree on the same representation for identical game states.